bnachtwey/IT-Stuff/Windows/N2K/Update-Shortcut.md

 # Creating a shortcut to access the windows update diaglogue directly
 As part of the improved *user experiance* Microsoft moves many functions from well known menues to *somewhere in the machine*, so accessing basic function such as "doing updates" requires a higher level of expertise to do.

-Creating a shortcut, that allows to access the update process directly bypasses Redmond' plan ;-)
+Creating a shortcut, that allows to access the update process directly bypasses Redmond's plan ;-)

 To participate in this do